BIS Implements SDN Crossover Rule

 On March 21, 2024, the U.S. Department of Commerce’s Bureau of Industry and Security (“BIS”) significantly expanded its end-user restrictions under the Export Administration Regulations (“EAR”), 15 C.F.R.
 Part 744, in coordination with the U.S. Department of the Treasury’s Office of Foreign Assets Control (“OFAC”) in relation to 14 OFAC-administered sanctions programs and its Specially Designated Nationals and Blocked Persons (“SDN”) List.
 These specific end-user restrictions—many of them new in relation to OFAC’s Russia- and Belarus-related sanctions programs—have all been consolidated into a single section under § 744.8 of the EAR (a.k.a., the “crossover rule”).
 The cross-over rule is intended to serve as a “…force multiplier and complement OFAC’s blocking sanctions…” according to BIS, by acting as a backstop for activities over which OFAC does not exercise jurisdiction.
 More specifically, the BIS license requirement in § 744.8 essentially expands U.S. controls on reexports and transfers (in-country) of items subject to the EAR outside of the United States—which may include foreign-made commodities, software, and technology—that would not otherwise involve U.S. persons (e.g., U.S. financial institutions) and invoke relevant OFAC prohibitions.

-This article examines the scope of § 744.8 and relevant compliance considerations.
+This article examines the scope of § 744.8 and relevant compliance considerations, including in consideration of BIS’s 50 Percent Rule (a.k.a., the “Affiliates Rule”).

 The Crossover Rule of § 744.8 of the EAR